HasanOmar1/Minecraft/README.md

 ## Known bugs:

-Removing a block then adding it then removing it allows u to put back the block only at certain places and you cant remove it again
+Removing a block then adding it then removing it allows u to put back the block only connected to other blocks and you cant remove it again

 # Preview of the game